-The core team consists of Herbert Dreiseitl and Bettina Dreiseitl-Wanschura.
-We are collaborating with a number of Universities, Research Institutions, Planners and Social Scientists globally. > Our Network
+This is our core team.
+We are collaborating with a number of Universities, Research Institutions, Planners and Social Scientists all around the world.

-Herbert Dreiseitl, Harvard GSD Loeb Fellow, is a landscape architect, urban designer, water artist, interdisciplinary planner, and currently at Professor at NUS Singapore.
+Herbert Dreiseitl, Harvard GSD Loeb Fellow, and Fellow of the Center of Liveable Cities in Singapore is a landscape architect, urban designer, water artist, interdisciplinary planner, and currently at Professor at NUS Singapore.
 He lectures worldwide and has authored many publications including three editions of Recent Waterscapes, Planning, Building and Designing with Water.

 He is an internationally highly respected expert in creating Liveable Cities around the world with a special hallmark on the inspiring and innovative use of water to solve urban environmental challenges, connecting technology with aesthetics and encouraging people to take care and ownership for places.
 For his work he received many awards in the United States and around the world.
 He has founded Atelier Dreiseitl in1980 (today Ramboll Studio Dreiseitl), a globally integrated design firm with a long-standing history of excellence in urban design, landscape architecture and resilient ecological planning.
 During the last 5 years he developed the “Liveable Cities Lab” (LCL), a thinktank at the Ramboll Group International, now based in Boston.

 Today Herbert is an independent consultant for many cities and initiatives around the globe.
 His work integrates regenerative processes, demonstrating a portfolio of site-responsive interventions of community based urban planning and environmental sensitive engineering. and regular Visiting Professor at NUS Singapore